Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/1 - Version Control/README.md

 Skill Description
 ----------
-A Fellow should be able to use use Git with a workflow on a project, personally, or team wide.
+A Fellow should be able to use use Git with a workflow on a project both personal or in a team.

 Output